sensei-hacker/inavwiki/INAV-Remote-Management,-Control-and-Telemetry.md

 ### Control by stick commands

-In a cruise mode (e.g. POSHOLD/CRUISE for multi-rotor).
-It will be possible to fly the craft using A,E,R stick emulation, with minimal concern for flight physics.
+In a cruise mode (e.g. POSHOLD/CRUISE for multi-rotor), it will be possible to fly the craft using A,E,R stick emulation, with minimal concern for flight physics.

 ### Useful / relevant MSP stanzas and application